 2. Allow the fuel pressure to stabilize and record this initial pressure value.
 Wait until the pressure gauge needle stops moving.

-3. Follow the manufacturer's instructions for using the adapter harness.
-Run the fuel injector tester once and record the fuel pressure drop at the lowest point.
-Write down this second value.
-Subtract it from the first value to determine the fuel pressure drop.
+3. Follow the manufacturer's directions for using the adapter harness.
+Turn on the fuel injector tester once and record the fuel pressure drop at the lowest point.
+Record this second reading.
+Subtract it from the first reading to determine the fuel pressure drop.

 4. Disconnect the fuel pump tester from the fuel injector.

-5. After switching on the ignition, to once again obtain the maximum fuel pressure, connect the tester to the next fuel injector.
+5. After turning on the ignition, to obtain the maximum fuel pressure again, connect the tester to the next fuel injector.
 Turn on the fuel injector tester and record the fuel pressure value.
-Repeat this procedure for all injectors.
+Repeat this procedure on all injectors.

-6. Recheck fuel injectors with a pressure drop of more than 10 kPa (1,5 psi) average pressure drop.
+6. Recheck the fuel injectors whose pressure drop exceeds 10 kPa (1.5 psi) average pressure drop.

 7. Replace fuel injectors that fail the test.

-8. If the pressure drop of all fuel injectors is within 10 kPa (1,5 psi) average value of the pressure drop, the injectors are working normally and replacement is not required.
+8. If the pressure drop of all fuel injectors is within 10 kPa (1.5 psi) of the average pressure drop, the injectors are operating normally and do not require replacement.

-9. Reconnect the fuel injector harnesses and run the symptom diagnosis chart.
+9. Reconnect the fuel injector harnesses and go through the symptom diagnostic chart.

-10. The engine must be allowed to cool down for 10 minutes to avoid distortion due to fuel vaporization on a hot engine.
+10. The engine must cool down for 10 minutes to avoid distortion of values due to fuel evaporation on a hot engine.

-11. Connect the pressure gauge carefully to prevent spillage of fuel.
+11. Attach the pressure gauge carefully to prevent fuel spillage.

-12. The fuel pump should run for about 2 seconds after the ignition is turned on.
+12. The fuel pump should run for approximately 2 seconds after the ignition is turned on.

-13. Put the transparent tube on the pressure gauge vent valve into a suitable container.
+13. Place the transparent tube, installed on the pressure gauge vent valve, into a suitable container.

-14. Completely bleed the air from the pressure gauge and hoses.
+14. Completely bleed air from the pressure gauge and hoses.